Home / Languages / Duolingo Spanish Review

 The biggest change with Duolingo has been the switch from the tree format to the path.
 In short, Duolingo used to have a pretty flexible learning format where you could pick and choose what you wanted to learn.

 You could do basic exercises like matching vocab words, listen to short stories, learn how to order food, or talk about sports.
-Or, you could always jump to old lessons to review, or work on legendary status.
-In other words, you could essentially drive how and what you wanted to learn.
+For even more variety, you could jump to old lessons to review or even work on legendary status.
+In other words, you were always in the driver’s seat.

-The update, however, has turned the tree into a linear path.
-Rather than having optionality, you work on a straight line through lessons.
-The lessons are organized into units on the path, and there are hundreds of units to complete to finish the entire language course.
+Now, however, they’ve turned the tree into a linear path.
+Rather than having flexibility, you work straight through sequential lessons.
+The lessons are organized into units, and there are hundreds of units to complete to finish the entire language course.

-Basically, the units are kind of like checkpoints under the old version of Duolingo Spanish.
-The crown system is also gone, and it has been replaced by the path as well.
+Under the old version, the units functioned like checkpoints.
+The crown system has been replaced by the path as well.

 So rather than earning different crown levels within a particular skill on the tree, they’ve taken the same lessons and spread them out across the path.